 Consider making your family, friends, and co-workers aware of these diet and lifestyle changes

 THE FAMILY CONNECTION

 When someone is diagnosed with AHP, it is important to tell family members so they can consider getting genetic testing.
-Even though family members may not have had any symptoms, they may still have a genetic mutation associated with AHP.
+Even though family members may not have symptoms, they may still have a genetic mutation associated with AHP.
 Testing will enable those who test positive for the mutation to be educated about the disease.